computefoundation/gnu-linux-shell-scripting.packaged-solutions/openurl/README.md

 Search ...

-for information on ancient egypt with alias "wiki" (aliasing the URL for Wikipedia).
+for information on ancient egypt with alias "wiki."

 ```bash
 openurl wiki ancient egypt
 ```

-directions from Phoenix, AZ to Seattle, WA with alias "dir" (aliasing a maps URL).
+directions from Phoenix, AZ to Seattle, WA with alias "dir."

 ```bash
 openurl dir phoenix, az %% seattle, wa
 ```

-for outdoor gear stores in Burlington, VT with alias "stores-all" (aliasing multiple store search URLs).
+for outdoor gear stores in Burlington, VT with alias "stores-all."

 ```bash
 openurl stores-all outdoor gear %% burlington, vt
 ```

-abbreviations for the word *exponent* with alias "abbr" (aliasing an abbreviations search URL) and open in GUI browser 3.
+abbreviations for the word *exponent* with alias "abbr" and open in GUI browser 3.

 ```bash
 openurl -3 abbr exponent